kawaiiblitz/Context-Aware-Multi-Lingual-ERC/README.md

 - **models** : Containing simple implementations of models.
 - **utils** : Containing tools related to data access and processing.
 - **scripts** : Providing some scripts for training and testing, and some checkpoints for quick start.
-- **roberta-base/large** : To run the codes, one should download the pre-trained RoBERTa models from [huggingface](https://huggingface.co/models).
+- **roberta-base** : To run the codes, one should download the pre-trained RoBERTa models from [huggingface](https://huggingface.co/models).